Section Learning Objectives

 Choose a room that is large enough for all students to walk unobstructed.
 Make sure the total path traveled is short enough that students can walk back and forth across it multiple times during the course of a song.
 Have them measure the distance between the two points and come to a consensus.
 When students measure their displacement, make sure that they measure forward from the direction they marked as the starting position.
 After they have completed the lab, have them discuss their results.

-If you are describing only your drive to school, then the distance traveled and the displacement are the same—5 kilometers.
+If you are describing only your drive to school and the route is a straight line, then the distance traveled and the displacement are the same—5 kilometers.
 When you are describing the entire round trip, distance and displacement are different.
 When you describe distance, you only include the magnitude, the size or amount, of the distance traveled.
 However, when you describe the displacement, you take into account both the magnitude of the change in position and the direction of movement.

 In our previous example, the car travels a total of 10 kilometers, but it drives five of those kilometers forward toward school and five of those kilometers back in the opposite direction.
 If we ascribe the forward direction a positive (+) and the opposite direction a negative (–), then the two quantities will cancel each other out when added together.

-A quantity, such as distance, that has magnitude (i.e., how big or how much) but does not take into account direction is called a scalar.
+A quantity, such as distance, that has magnitude (i.e., how big or how much) and sometimes a sign (e.g., electric charge, temperature in Celsius, or component of a vector) but does not take into account direction is called a scalar.
 A quantity, such as displacement, that has both magnitude and direction is called a vector.
+A vector with magnitude zero is a special case of a vector that has no direction.

 Vectors & Scalars